How We Know Humans Are Causing Global Warming

 This chart, based on measurements of C14 from tree rings, shows how its relative abundance among the carbon isotopes was declining with the advance of the Industrial Revolution until about 1950, when it suddenly shot up.
 The reasons is because C14 is a byproduct of atomic bomb explosions.

 This chart picks up the story after 1950.
 C14 continued to build up until the ban on above-ground atomic bomb tests went into effect in the 1960s.
 Then C14 began to decline again.The only conclusion from these two slides is that if we take away the C14 produced by atomic explosions, some process has been diluting the carbon in the atmosphere with C14-free carbon.
-That means ancient carbon, and the only known source of ancient carbon in the amounts required to explain the data is fossil fuel combustion.
+That means ancient carbon, and fossil fuels are the only known source of ancient carbon in the amounts required to explain the data.

 Humans are causing global warming.
 Case closed.